spacebeam/research/web/luerl.org/content/updates/lua.md

 Luerl is an implementation of standard Lua 5.3 written in Erlang/OTP.

-Lua is a powerful, efficient, lightweight, embeddable scripting language common in games, IoT, artificial intelligence and scientific computing research.
+A powerful, efficient, lightweight, embeddable scripting language common in games, IoT, artificial intelligence and scientific computing research.

 It supports procedural, object-oriented, functional, data-driven, reactive, organizational programming and data description.

 Being an extension language, Lua has no notion of a "main" program: it works as a library embedded in a host.
 The host program can invoke functions to execute a piece of Lua code, can write and read Lua variables, and call Erlang functions by Lua code.

-Luerl is a library, written in clean Erlang/OTP.
+Luerl is written in clean Erlang/OTP.
 For more information, check out the [get started](https://github.com/rvirding/luerl/wiki/0.2-Getting-started) tutorial.
 You may want to browse the [examples](https://github.com/rvirding/luerl/tree/develop/examples) source code.

 ## Luerl goal
 A proper implementation of the Lua language